NerbalOne/SentinelOne-Queries/README.md

 # SentinelOne Queries
-This will be a repository of SentinelOne Deep Visibility queries both the standard queries and the Power Queries.
+This will be a repository of SentinelOne Deep Visibility queries both the Standard Queries and the Power Queries.

 ## Info
 This repository will mainly contain YAML files with it divided by Operating System and the type of queries.
-This repository and rules/queries were inspiured by [SentinelOne-Queries](https://github.com/keyboardcrunch/sentinelone-queries), [Sysmon-Config](https://github.com/ion-storm/sysmon-config/blob/master/sysmonconfig-export.xml), and [S1QL-Queries](https://github.com/SentineLabs/S1QL-Queries).
+This repository and rules/queries were inspired by [SentinelOne-Queries](https://github.com/keyboardcrunch/sentinelone-queries), [Sysmon-Config](https://github.com/ion-storm/sysmon-config/blob/master/sysmonconfig-export.xml), and [S1QL-Queries](https://github.com/SentineLabs/S1QL-Queries).
-Not all rules/queries will be mapped to the MITRE ATTACK Framework.

 ## YAML Files
 ```